 For our shuttle, we used Gila Backcountry Services.
+(Update: As of March 2016, Gila Backcountry Services is, sadly, no longer in operation.)
 Their price was reasonable for a three-hour (one-way) shuttle, they were very helpful and nice, and lived very close to the put-in: recommended.
 The Wilderness Lodge might be another option.
-For maps, I simply got two custom printouts from The Travel Bug in Santa Fe, and annotated them with mileages from here.
+For maps, I simply got two custom printouts from The Travel Bug in Santa Fe, and annotated them with mileages from here (Updated link March 2016).

 We launched on Friday, March 19, 2010 at Grapevine Campground where the East Fork meets the main Gila.
 Rigging was fast with only one boat, two people with backpacking style gear.
 We soon pushed out into the swift and muddy East Fork, floated 30 yards into the even browner Gila, under the bridge and into the wilderness.

 The Gila moves right along, at least at our relatively high flows.
 Even the flattest spots have strong current.
 The nearly constant theme of Gila whitewater is blind corners, and there’s absolutely no way you could scout all of them.
 You’re constantly craning your neck trying to see around the vegetation, looking for any hint that there might be a tree across the channel while there’s still time to eddy out.
 Sometimes you drift around the corner and see that all is clear, other times you still can’t see but it’s too late to pull over and you hope for the best.